FattiMei/cathedral/README.md

 If you take a signal and apply a delay, the resulting signal will be correlated with the original one because there are repeating parts.
 If you compute the correlation between the delayed track and a translated version (operation known as autocorrelation) the result will hopefully peak when the time translation is equal to the delay.

 My first implementation was numerically unstable, most probably because I was computing the autocorrelation of non-zero mean signals.
-This project is composed in two parts

-## Part 1 - Interactivity
+## Demo 1 - Interactivity
 ```(bash)
 python demo_random.py
 ```